 - You will still get the same nutrition if organic is not in your budget

-- For example, organic canned tomatoes cost a lot, so buying a fresh regular tomato might fit the bill better.
+- For example, organic canned tomatoes cost a lot, so just get regular canned tomatoes.
+Not a big deal.

 Stop Buying Drinks